14 Poorest Counties in California

 Del Norte County, located in California, is a poor county with a population of 28,100.
 About 16.5% of its people face poverty, and the median household income is $61,149.
 Despite economic challenges, this rural county is known for its vast forests that house giant Coast Redwoods, adding a touch of natural beauty to the area.

 Kern County is also one of the poorest counties in California.
 Kern County suffers from a poverty rate of 17.8% among its 917,673 residents.
-This place relies a lot on farming and getting oil out of the ground.
+This county relies heavily on farming as well as the oil extraction industry.

 The median household income here is $63,883.
 Kern County isn't all about struggles, though – it's got a solid presence in aviation, space, and the military.
 So, while there are economic challenges, this county also has its strengths.